gesiscss/WebBot-tutorials/README.md

 | **Yahoo**      | ✓    | ✓    | ✓
 | **Baidu**      | ✓    | ✓

-For examplary usage, see `example.ipynb`.
+For examplary usage, see [example.ipynb](./example.ipynb).

 ## Installation

-For basic usage, simply clone this repository, or directly download `webbotparser/webbotparser.py` and add this script to your working directory.
+For basic usage, simply clone this repository, or directly download [webbotparser/webbotparser.py](./webbotparser/webbotparser.py) and add the script to your working directory.

 ### Install the package with pip